Leading rides

 2. If you are visiting a café, you may wish to call it the day before the ride with an estimated arrival time and number of riders.
 Offer (and if necessary remember) to call again from the start of the ride with more accurate numbers (remember that riders may join and leave en route).

-3. Cancel the ride on the calendar if, in your opinion, it is not safe to ride, eg icy.
+3. Make sure there is a risk assessment for the type of ride you are leading.
+A generic risk assessment is provided by the club here : Generic Risk Assessment: https://docs.google.com/document/d/17hC7gW5A6XhUuowB47nfmOcndTTIYgS_/edit Cancel the ride on the calendar if, in your opinion, it is not safe to ride, eg icy.
 Take advice from other ride leaders on this if you like.

-4. At the start / meet up be alert to new riders, ask them about their experience of riding in a group, check that they are properly equipped e.g. lights, pump,spare tube.
+4. At the start / meet up be alert to new riders, ask them about their experience of riding in a group, check that they are properly equipped e.g. lights, pump, spare tube.
+Give them the opportunity to inform you of any medical conditions which could affect them on the ride.
 If necessary explain the signals and calls we will make on the ride, make them welcome and introduce them to the group.
-Consider a more extensive ride briefing and conduct as appropriate.
+Consider a more extensive ride briefing and conduct as appropriate, especially if there are particular hazards which need highlighting.

 5. You may wish to identify which other riders have downloaded the route and it may be appropriate to divide into two or more groups with separate ride leaders.
-Generally groups should be no more than twelve
+Under the clubs liability insurance group sizes are restricted to twelve maximum so larger groups must be split into smaller cohorts.

-6. Make a head count at the start and have a list of the names of all riders
+6. Make a head count at the start and have a list of the names of all riders, make sure that you are aware of any medical conditions which could affect the ride.
+You must destroy the list once the ride has finished, unless an incident has occurred.

 7. Try and keep the group together and on course.
 Count people regularly and/or ask someone else to help with this.
-You may like to ask other riders to rotate as a ‘back marker’.
+It is good practice to ask another rider/ assistant ride leader to ride at the back..
+Call out and signal any hazards whilst you are riding.

 8. Be aware of any riders that may be struggling to keep up, encourage and keep checking (except training rides for experienced riders only).
 Don’t leave any rider to make their own way unless they beg you to do so and don’t, in any case, leave any of the following: